Get Ready to File Your Income Tax Return

 whatsapp

-ITR is a prescribed form through which you communicate the details of your income earned, deductions claimed, and taxes paid in a financial year to the Income Tax Department.
+ITR is a prescribed form through which you report the details of your income earned, deductions claimed, and taxes paid in a financial year to the Income Tax Department.
 It also allows you to carry forward the losses and claim a refund from the Income Tax Department.

 File your ITR with the Tax2win portal, which is AI-powered, and select the correct ITR Form automatically based on your income source with a pre-filled data feature.

-Types of ITR Forms and Which Form ITR to File?
+Types of ITR Forms and Which ITR Form to File?

-ITR 1 or SAHAJ for FY 2023-24
+ITR 1 or SAHAJ for FY 2025-26

 Sahaj is one of the most simplified one-page ITR forms.